 You write and sing your own melodic driven songs.
-You have a laid-back, warm vibe about you, and your fans love to listen to you sing in intimate venues.
-As a singer-songwriter, it’s important to have a website that matches your music and gives your listeners a sense of who you are.
+You have a laid-back, warm vibe about you, and your fans love to listen to you in intimate venues.
+As a singer-songwriter, it’s important to have a website that matches your music and gives your listeners a sense of your personality.

-You’ll want your Homepage to set a good first impression.
+Create a good first impression with an organized Homepage.
 Add some text about yourself, your band, your influences, and what you sound like.
 Be sure to include a bit of music as well, either a recent video or a compact music player with your best song.

-With a music bio page, it’s a balance of adding just enough text to intrigue your website visitors, plus some images.
+Add text to an About page that will intrigue your website visitors.
+Then add some recent imagery to create balance on the page.
 Make sure you’ve got relevant content on this page, and update it often to include recent achievements, new music, or events.

 For a singer-songwriter, a great Music page is an essential way to make your mark on your website visitors.
 Because you don’t rely on theatrics or showiness when you perform, you’ll want to keep your music page simple and organized.

 Add your most recent album at the top of the page, with an image, and your album tracks.
 Make it easy to see and play your music right when this page loads.
 You can choose from a few different button styles to make your play button stand out.